anitaa1990/otpview/README.md

 # otpview

-A custom view class to enter a four digit code usually in cases of authentication.
+A custom view class to enter a four digit code which is used often these days for authentication.

 <h2>How to use the library</h2>